brunonicko/registtro/README.rst

 Overview
 --------
-`Registtro` provides a weak key/strong value immutable registry data structure.
+`Registtro` provides a weak entry, strong value immutable registry data structure.
 Think of it as an immutable `WeakKeyDictionary`.

 Example